agathis-project/salix-arctica/README.md

 - hardware power states:
   - **power-down**
-	- VSB3P3 below minimum level to safely operate the uC; the uC monitors the availability of the system power and always does a gracefull shut-down of all devices before the voltage supply goes critical.
+	- VSB3P3 below minimum level to safely operate the uC; the uC monitors the availability of the system power and always does a graceful shut-down of all devices before the voltage supply goes critical.

   - **stand-by:**